NOAA-GFDL/CatalogBuilder/doc/generation.rst

 **OUTPUT FILE TEMPLATE**

-The *OUTPUT FILE TEMPLATE* variable controls the expected directory structure of the of input data.
-This is used to navigate within the post-processed (pp) directory where files are stored.
+The *OUTPUT FILE TEMPLATE* variable controls the expected filename structure of the input data.
+This is used to grab relevant data stored in filename.

 .. code-block:: yaml